-If you want to run vSphere in your datacenter, you are going to choose between vSphere Standard, vSphere Enterprise Plus, and vSphere Enterprise Plus with Operations Management.
+If you want to run VMware vSphere in your datacenter, you are going to choose between vSphere Standard, vSphere Enterprise Plus, and vSphere Enterprise Plus with Operations Management.
 Today, we are going to focus on vSphere Standard versus vSphere Enterprise Plus. vSphere Enterprise Plus with Operations Management adds vRealize Operations to your VMware vSphere Environment in addition to the vSphere Enterprise Plus features.

 Whichever VMware vSphere edition you choose, you are going to need VMware vCenter Server to manage it.
 There is one edition of VMware vCenter Server, and that is vCenter Server Standard Edition.
 It is important to note this is a separate license from vSphere, but you will not need to worry about what VMware vSphere edition to purchase.

 When performing a vSphere license comparison, the first step is deciding which features are in each VMware vSphere edition.
 If are already familiar with VMware vSphere, the best way to get a quick understanding of the features included in each license edition is to visit the VMware Store for each edition of vSphere.
 You’ll want to take a look at the “What’s Included” section for both VMware vSphere editions.
-You can VMware vSphere Standard here and VMware vSphere Enterprise Plus here.
+You can learn more about VMware vSphere Standard here and VMware vSphere Enterprise Plus here.

 To make it a little easier for you, I have created this graphic which tells you what is included in the two VMware vSphere editions.
 Think of this as a quick and easy to use VMware ESXi licensing matrix.
 The vSphere features in bold are unique to vSphere Enterprise Plus, and the rest of the features are also available in vSphere Standard.